purpleraccoon/reDraw-HelpTextGenerator/HTMLHelpDocs/CanvasHelp.md

 <a name="zooming-and-panning"></a>
 #### Zooming and Panning

 Except when objects are selected and the **Shift** button is active, use two fingers to pinch/stretch to zoom in/out and drag two fingers to pan when you are zoomed in.
 Note that when you are at zoom level where the entire canvas is visible, dragging two fingers does not pan.
+If you have connected an external screen, the external screen will also zoom/pan as you zoom/pan the iPad canvas.

 [Table of Contents](#table-of-contents)